Sex toys as a couple: how to bring up the subject with your partner?

 Deepening the bond within the relationship

-Discovering a sex toy together can become a truly shared experience as a couple.
+Discovering a sex toy together can become a truly shared experience.

-You are exploring new territory, hand in hand.
-You are learning to communicate differently, to express what pleases you, what intrigues you, what makes you laugh as well.
+You are discovering new territory, hand in hand.
+You learn to communicate differently, to express what you enjoy, what intrigues you, what makes you laugh as well.

-Because yes, exploration can be fun, sometimes a little clumsy, often surprising.
+Because yes, exploration can be fun, awkward at times, surprising more often than not.
 And that is precisely what creates shared memories.

 Your codes, your rules, your own way of playing with intimacy.

-Some couples' sex toys have actually been designed with this spirit of complicity in mind.
-For example, remote-controlled objects such as vibrating eggs which allow one partner to control the other's vibrations, sometimes in unexpected situations.
+Some couples' sex toys have indeed been designed with this spirit of togetherness in mind.
+For example, remote-controlled objects such as vibrating eggs which allow one partner to control the other's vibrations, sometimes in the most unexpected of situations.

-This dynamic is built on trust.
-You are literally letting the other take control of your pleasure.
+This dynamic rests on trust.
+You are quite literally letting the other person take control of your pleasure.

-And this trust, when experienced within a safe and complicit space, deeply strengthens the bond between partners.
-Your intimacy becomes a space for experimentation that belongs only to you.
+And this trust, when experienced within a safe and complicit space, profoundly deepens the bond between partners.
+Your intimacy becomes a space for exploration that belongs to you alone.

 Sex toys are also your gateway to new sensations.

-The human body is incredibly sensitive.
-Yet, in the routine of daily life, you may tend to repeat the same gestures, the same rhythms, the same positions.
-Sex toys simply allow you to break free from these automatisms.
+The human body is remarkably sensitive.
+Yet, in the rhythm of daily life, you may tend to repeat the same gestures, the same rhythms, the same positions.
+Sex toys simply offer a way to break free from these patterns.

-At first, you can keep things very gentle: exploring certain erogenous zones, testing different intensities, playing with rhythms.
+At first, you can keep things very gentle: exploring certain erogenous zones, trying different intensities, playing with rhythms.

 Then, with time and trust, some couples choose to go a little further.
-Some accessories allow you, for example, to stimulate both partners at the same time, to explore new areas of pleasure or to discover entirely new sensations.
+Certain accessories allow, for example, both partners to be stimulated at the same time, to explore new areas of pleasure or to discover entirely new sensations.

 For many couples who take the plunge, the goal is not to radically transform their sex life.
 It is more about breaking the routine.